ServiceNowDevProgram/code-snippets/Catalog Client Script/Dynamically Update Reference Qualifier/readme.md

 When we have a reference variable that is used in a (single row) variable set, sometimes we want to update the Reference qualifier only for specific Catalog Item(s).

-In this example, I have a Configuration item (named v_configuration_item) reference variable (cmdb_ci table) in a single row variable set that has been included in a number of Catalog Items.
+In this example, I have a Configuration item (named v_configuration_item) reference variable (cmdb_ci table) in a single-row variable set that has been included in a number of Catalog Items.
 The simple Reference qualifier for this variable is: sys_class_name=cmdb_ci_ip_router^ORsys_class_name=cmdb_ci_ip_switch

 Let's say for one particular Catalog Item, I also want to include the class of VPN (cmdb_ci_vpn).